gabdub/ta-tweaks/README.md

   toolbar.addspace(0,true) --don't show an image in the middle
 ```

-* and code to enable/disable your buttons:
+* Add code to enable/disable your buttons:

 ```
   if toolbar then